telegraphic/ska-sdp-datamodels/docs/src/RASCIL_api.rst

 Here is a quick guide to the layout of the package:

- - rascil.data_models.memory_data_models: Data models such as Image, BlockVisibility, GainTable
+ - rascil.data_models.memory_data_models: Data models such as Image, Visibility, GainTable
  - rascil.processing_components: Processing functions used in algorithms
  - rascil.workflows: Distributed processing workflows
  - rascil.apps: CLI apps